Contesting a Will in Victoria

-I am a NSW Accredited Specialist in wills and estates law however with extensive experience in Victoria.
+I am a NSW Accredited Specialist in wills and estates law however I also have extensive experience in both Victoria and Queensland.
 Victorian wills and estates law differs only slightly from NSW law the main difference being the documents and the process.
 Family Provision law in Victoria, more commonly referred to as Testators Family Maintenance Claims, is governed by Part IV of the Administration and Probate Act 1958 (amended many times since that date).
 The main difference in Victoria are the rules relating to who is permitted to contest a will and make a claim for provision out of the estate of a deceased person.

 The rules provide eligibility for any person who was wholly or partly dependant upon the deceased for proper maintenance and support and at the time of death the deceased had a moral duty to provide for the person and the deceased failed to provide adequate provision for the person for their proper maintenance and support.